-Just like the fellows, host organisations go through a competitive application process.
+Just like the Fellows, Host organisations go through a competitive application process.
 To be eligible your organisation must:

-Most Hosts are not for profit providers of legal advice, but some are private law firms committed to social justice and some are charities without a legal team who have partnered with another organisation.
+Most Hosts are not-for-profit providers of legal advice, but some are private law firms committed to social justice and some are charities without a legal team who have partnered with another organisation.
 If your organisation does not have a solicitor, you could consider partnering with a firm who can support this aspect of the fellowship.

-If you have not been a Host before or considering if a partnership application is right for you, please do get in touch with us here.
+If you have not been a Host before or are considering if a partnership application is right for you, please do get in touch with us here.

-A successful Host will receive a grant from TLEF to part or fully cover the costs associated with employing a fellow over the two years of their training contract.
-This grant covers the salary, National insurance, pension contribution and some or all of the associated supervision and support costs.
-TLEF will also cover the costs of the fellows PSC, a training budget of £1,500 in additional to compulsory training and up to £1000 for the purchase of a new laptop for the fellow to keep after the fellowship.
-An upfront payment of £5,000 is give to new Hosts for fellowship set-up costs including recruitment time.
-Private firms are expected to make a contribution to their supervision costs.
-It is also possible for two organisations to host in partnership, for instance where a private firm provides the regulated supervision of a trainee who also spends time working with a charity.
+A grant award will cover the costs associated with employing a Fellow over two years, including salary, national insurance, pension contribution and associated supervision and support costs.
+TLEF will also cover the costs of the Fellow’s compulsory professional training, as well as contribute to additional training and IT set-up.
+Private firms are expected to make a contribution to their supervision costs to reflect the Legal Aid income that will be earned by the Fellow during their training.
+It is also possible for two organisations to host in partnership, for instance, where a private firm provides the regulated supervision of a trainee who also spends time working with a charity.

-Hosts, like fellows, also become part of a wider cohort of social justice organisations who have taken part in the fellowship.
+Hosts, like Fellows, also become part of a wider cohort of social justice organisations who have taken part in the fellowship.
 Many Hosts have found the connections they have formed in this network to be the start of valuable working relationships.
 Hosts are offered training and peer support sessions facilitated by TLEF covering topics from fundraising, project management and supervision practice.

 The Host information booklet below contains a more detailed description of the grant responsibilities and restrictions.

-© 2013 - 2021 The Legal Education Foundation
+© 2013 - 2023 The Legal Education Foundation

 Registered charity 271297 (England/Wales)